avr1/CS6140FinalProject/README.md

 At this point, we should have a good idea of which features are the most important.
 Then, we can experiment with training the models on specific subsets of features, and find which combinations of classification methods and features yield the best prediction results.
+Lastly, we aim to produce a report in the form of a paper, showcasing all the results we have obtained via our prior methods and findings.

 ### Evaluation